 He’s a volunteer counselor for the Chaplain’s Office at the Youth Study Center in Philadelphia, which houses youngsters who have been arrested and are awaiting court dates.
 Garry is a highly sought after speaker, who has shown the ability to both entertain and motivate audiences nationwide.

 Garry is married to his college sweet heart, Gwendolyn.
 They met up in the San Francisco area at a post game get together after the USC-Stanford game.
 Ironically, about 20 years later, their son, Garry II attended Stanford University.
 In addition to Garry II, they have two daughters, Allie and Allyse.
-In addition, they have two grandchildren, Azlan and Rayna.
+In addition, they have three grandchildren, Azlan, Rayna and Vivien.

 Allie, Garry II and Allyse all attended high school at Cherry Hill East.